-Sociology 101.
+SOCIOLOGY Sociology 101.
 Introduction to Sociology Fall, spring.
 Credit, four hours.
 Introduction to the scientific study of human group behavior.
 Emphasis on definition of analytical concepts and tools for the exploration of significant data in social organizations, culture, institutions, and social change.
 Sociology 212.
 Social Psychology Spring.
 TBA.
 Credit, four hours.
 Prerequisite: Sociology 101 or Psychology 100.
 The relation of the individual to society; measurement, change, and development of social attitudes; interpersonal relationships; group dynamics; and social problems.
 Sociology 215N.
 Social Problems Interim.
 Off-campus course.
 On demand by a minimum of twelve students.
 Credit, four hours.
 Prerequisite: Sociology 101 or permission of instructor.
 This seminar includes outside readings and discussions once a week for eight weeks during the fall semester.
 During January, ten intensive sessions are held in Atlanta, with observations in prisons, courts, hospitals, and social service agencies.
 Sociology 230.
 Sociological Aspects of Health and Illness Spring.
 TBA.
 Credit, four hours.
 Prerequisite: Sociology 101 or permission of instructor.
 The sociological factors affecting health and the organization of health care.
 The medical care services and professionals as social institutions; social history of health; environmental sources of disease; mental health; and effects of technology on health care.
+Sociology 231R.
+Social Change in Developing Societies Off-campus course.
+Spring.
+Credit, four hours.
+Prerequisite: consent of instructor.
+The sociological factors affecting social change in developing societies.
+Includes a focus on globalization, modernization, and aspects of non-Western health care.
 Sociology 348.
 Old People in Society Fall.
 TBA.
 Credit, four hours.
 Prerequisite: Sociology 101 or one 100-level psychology course.
 Study of the aged population and the aging process from psychological and sociological perspectives.
 Includes current gerontological theories, selected problems of old people, and applications of social-psychological theories to adjustment of the aged.
 Sociology 389R.
 Special Topics in Sociology TBA.
 Credit, four hours.
 Prerequisites: Sociology 101 and permission of both instructor and chair of the History and Social Sciences Division.
 Seminar in selected topics of sociology.
 May be repeated for credit when topic varies.
 Sociology 397R.
 Directed Study TBA.
 Variable credit.
 Prerequisites: Sociology 101, two other sociology courses, and permission of instructor.
 Independent reading and research under the direction of a faculty member.
 This course does not satisfy distribution requirements in history and social sciences.